heyimdenise/heyimdenise/README.md

 <br>

-👩‍💻 CS @ SDSU
+👩‍💻 Studying CS @ SDSU
-🤖 AI / Machine Learning • SWE
+🤖 Interested in AI / ML & SWE
-🧠 ISA — ML & Robotics
+🧠 Teaching as an ISA for ML & Robotics

 </p>